kevscript/Tripeo/README.md

 ## 1. About

-Tripeo is a React app thats helps you .
+Tripeo is a React app providing you with weather data for your trips.
+You create a roadmap of locations, and the app does the rest.
 [Live Demo](https://tripeo.herokuapp.com/)

 It leverages the [DarkSky Api](https://darksky.net/dev) for weather forecasts and [Algolia Places](https://community.algolia.com/places/) for input autocompletion (algolia-places-react hooks the api to React).